hirendrasai/Ruredu-main/Ruredu-main/README.md

 4. Wrestling with nested objects in the subject model.
 Three layers deep, like an onion.
 Cried a little. 😢

-## Credits 🙌

-Huge shoutout to ChatGPT!
-It wrote most of my code, even this README.
-Yeah, I'm practically an AI assistant myself. 🤖

 ## Noob Chronicles 🤓